Catapult aims to unleash SMEs with Innovator Toolkit

 Denise Massey, MD, Energy Innovation Centre, added: “We’re hopeful that the Innovator Toolkit and Insights programme will help remove the barriers to energy sector innovation that were reported in our joint research study with the Catapult earlier this year.

 “These guides will enable innovators to understand how they might test their concepts and new technologies, whilst the funding paper should offer a clearer pathway to securing valuable funding to kick-start delivery.
-The ultimate goal will be seeing uplift in the number of innovations and ideas translating into commercially successful applications that are adopted into business as usual.”
+The ultimate goal will be seeing an uplift in the number of innovations and ideas translating into commercially successful applications that are adopted into business as usual.”